angular-ui/ui-grid/README.md

 # Building

-Install dependencies

-    git must be on your path.
-If you can't do 'git' from your terminal, then install git first and make sure you have access from the path.
-    Bower installs are dependent on git.

-    If you are a git noob, the easiest way to install is by installing the github client.
+The first step is to install dependencies. `git` is required and must be available from the command line.
+If you don't have it, install git and ensure that the executable is in your path.
+If you are new to git, the easiest way to install is by installing the github client.

+The `grunt` command line utility is also required.

     # If you don't already have the grunt-cli installed:
     > npm install -g grunt-cli

+With `git` and `grunt-cli` installed you simply run the following commands to install all dependencies.

     > npm install
     > grunt install

-Default grunt task will test and build files into dist/
+The default grunt task will test and build files into `dist/`

     > grunt